-East Central Community College will participate in the Reverse Transfer Agreement secured by the Mississippi Community College Board (MCCB) on behalf of the community/junior colleges and the Board of Trustees of State Institutions of Higher Learning (IHL) on behalf of its institutions.
+East Central Community College will participate in the Reverse Transfer Agreement secured by the Mississippi Community College Board (MCCB) on behalf of the community/junior colleges and the Board of 60

+Trustees of State Institutions of Higher Learning (IHL) on behalf of its institutions.

 The intent of this agreement is to expand postsecondary degree attainment options for students who earn credits toward an associate degree at a MCCB community/junior college, but do not complete sufficient credits to earn the associate degree and subsequently transfer to an IHL university.
 This agreement is designed to allow these students to transfer credits earned at an IHL university to a MCCB community/junior college and provide them the opportunity to complete the MCCB community/junior college associate degree, without interrupting matriculation towards a baccalaureate degree.
-For more information on the Reverse Transfer policy, contact the Office of Admissions and Records.
+For more information on Reverse Transfer, contact the Office of Admissions and Records or refer to POLICY 413.4, REVERSE TRANSFER POLICY.